MasseyHacks/logistics/MCRequirements.md

   - how to request mentors and what mentors are
 - IF software download (ex.
 Android studio), LET US KNOW
 - If slack doesn't work, LET US KNOW
+  - quickly go over what slack is
+- introduce the judges somewhere
+  - Dave Hallahan

 ###Closing Ceremony
 - Talk about HackClub (this could be moved to Opening)